liushuyu6666/GitTool_TypeScript/Readme.md

 ## `Entrance`
+Although `Entrance` supports parsing both packed and loose git objects, its focus is mainly on parsing packed objects due to their complexity and inter-dependency.

 Each packed git object is either `undeltified` or `deltified`, where `deltified` objects have a delta content that depends on a base object for reconstruction. `Entrance` records the dependency relationship of all packed git objects to optimize parsing.

 The `Entrance` begins with multiple `EntranceFiles`, each of which records the path of one `.pack` file and its `undeltified` objects as child nodes in the `EntranceNode` data structure.
 Each `EntranceNode` records the necessary information for parsing, as well as its child nodes, which are also stored as `EntranceNode` data structures.
 Packed git objects are organized in this manner.
 Two things to note are that: